Revathi-Gangadaran/Coffee_Sales/README.md

-# Coffee Shop Sales Data Analysis
+# Sales Data Analysis

 ## Project Overview:
-This project contains the analysis of a coffee shop's sales data.
+This project contains the analysis of a sales data.
 The dataset includes orders, products, and customer information stored in a single Excel file.
 Data cleaning and transformation were performed using Power Query Editor, and visualizations were created using Pivot Tables and Pivot Charts in Excel.

 ## Contents:
 - `coffeeOrdersData.xlsx`: The main Excel file containing three sheets with data.